xtclang/xvm/README.md

 ## Appendix: Gradle fundamentals

-We have striven hard to create an easy-to-use build system based on industry standards and expected behavior.
+We have tried very hard to create an easy-to-use build system based on industry standards and expected behavior.
 These days, most software is based on the Maven/Gradle model, which provides repositories of semantically versioned artifacts, cached incremental builds and mature support for containerization.